 You'll have the opportunity to exhibit your final collection and your portfolios at the graduate fashion show at Derby Theatre.
 Students are given the opportunity to participate in competitions too.
-Recent successes include Olivia Noble winning the David Nieper Scholarship Award 2019, Freya Whittaker, winner of the Fashanne Design Award 2018, Sarah Woodward was Midlands Emerging Designer winner 2015 and Nicole Wells won St Andrews Young Designer in 2015.
+Recent successes from our BA (Hons) Fashion Design degree include Olivia Noble winning the David Nieper Scholarship Award 2019, Freya Whittaker, winner of the Fashanne Design Award 2018, Sarah Woodward was Midlands Emerging Designer winner 2015 and Nicole Wells won St Andrews Young Designer in 2015.
 We also successfully collaborate with industry to enhance the curriculum with cutting edge learning environments.

-In stage one you’ll be introduced to the fundamentals of fashion design practice for the ready-to-wear market.
-In stage two there is a greater emphasis on the commercial world.
-Independent study, throughout stage three, provides a unique opportunity for you to advance your thinking and practice, through a self-managed process of risk taking, experimentation and resolution.
-Contextual Studies and Continuous Professional Development (CPD) runs consistently through all stages, aimed at giving you a positive advantage within the fashion industries.
+In year one you’ll be introduced to the fundamentals of fashion design practice for the ready-to-wear market.
+In year two there is a greater emphasis on the commercial world.
+Independent study, throughout year three, provides a unique opportunity for you to advance your thinking and practice, through a self-managed process of risk taking, experimentation and resolution.
+Contextual Studies and Continuous Professional Development (CPD) runs consistently through all years, aimed at giving you a positive advantage within the fashion industries.
 As you develop your profile as a creative individual, you’ll experiment with ideas and techniques, working with increased independence.

 You will study at our Chandos Pole Street building, a purpose built learning environment where you will have access to new specialist Fashion and Textiles facilities.
 These include light and airy studio spaces as well as industry-standard equipment and design facilities.